google/comprehensive-rust/src/running-the-course/course-structure.md

 ## Rust Fundamentals

-The first three days make up [Rust Fundaments](../welcome-day-1.md).
+The first four days make up [Rust Fundaments](../welcome-day-1.md).
 The days are fast paced and we cover a lot of ground!

 {{%course outline Fundamentals}}

 ## Deep Dives

-In addition to the 3-day class on Rust Fundamentals, we cover some more specialized topics:
+In addition to the 4-day class on Rust Fundamentals, we cover some more specialized topics:

 ### Rust in Android